niralaakam/ico-utilities/README.md

-# ICO
+# ICO Utils

-A javascript library to create ICO file from PNG images.
+A javascript library to create ICO file from PNG images and extract PNG images from ICO file.

 ## Installation